korchasa/tokenizers-benchmark/README.md

 # UDHR Token Counter

-A Deno script for counting input tokens in Universal Declaration of Human Rights (UDHR) texts via OpenRouter API.
+A script for counting input tokens in parallel text corpus via OpenRouter API.

 ## Data Sources

-UDHR texts in different languages are taken from the [uiuc-sst/udhr](https://github.com/uiuc-sst/udhr) repository - a multilingual corpus based on the Universal Declaration of Human Rights.
+Parallel text corpus is taken from the [uiuc-sst/udhr](https://github.com/uiuc-sst/udhr) repository - a multilingual corpus based on the Universal Declaration of Human Rights.

 ## Installation and Setup